 Ensure you set your correct pub key.
 The commands above will add your SSH key to the Rancher user and then print the IP of the VM.

-ros config as that’s how we can quickly change RancherOS’ configuration without editing configuration files.
+We are using ros config as that’s how we can quickly change RancherOS’ configuration without editing configuration files.
 You can SSH into the VMs with

 ssh [email protected]<node ip>